Skip to Main Content

 Menu Architecture in the 8th: Reading Between the Courses

-The editorial angle on any serious Paris restaurant in 2024 is less about what appears on the plate and more about how the menu is constructed as an argument.
+The editorial angle on any serious Paris restaurant is less about what appears on the plate and more about how the menu is constructed as an argument.
 The 8th arrondissement has historically favoured classical French architecture: a sequence of courses that moves through technique demonstrations, with the kitchen's grammar expressed through brigade precision.
 That model is represented at its peak by Le Cinq, where the tasting menu operates as a formal document of French haute cuisine.
 Newer entrants to the arrondissement have had to decide whether to compete on that register or to define a different kind of sequence.

 The White Star recognition for RATN suggests a menu that is structured with the wine in mind at each stage, which typically means a shorter, more deliberate course count rather than the extended multi-act format of the grandes maisons.
 That kind of menu architecture, where each dish is calibrated to work with a specific pour, has become more common in Paris since the mid-2010s as the natural wine movement and a renewed focus on sommelier-driven experiences pushed restaurants to think about the list and the menu as a single document rather than two parallel ones.
 Kei, for example, represents a different architecture entirely, fusing French technique with Japanese precision into a menu where the structure itself is the message.
 RATN's wine-first credential implies a different editorial logic, one where the cellar sets certain constraints on the kitchen rather than the reverse.